PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 divergent–convergent creativity, symbolic production, multi-domain pattern intuition, and high-level synthetic reasoning.

-YQ™ does not describe any internal algorithm, detector, or operational mechanism.
-It is a conceptual indicator only.

 ### Neodialectic Genius™ — Public Concept
 The term *Neodialectic Genius™* refers to individuals who exhibit:
 - fractal thinking capacity